 37. Experience a Dutch festival

 The Netherlands organises many festivals, especially in summer time.
 There are all kinds of festivals with all kinds of music.
 Before you are going to the Netherlands, I would definitely check out the agenda of the festivals and try to get a ticket for one which you like.

 38. Try the Heineken experience

 A trip to Amsterdam would not be complete without spending some time at the Heineken Brewery.
 The Heineken Experience is a major tourist attraction in Amsterdam and offers a glimpse into the history and brewing process of the ‘golden’ beer.
 It is an interactive and very nice tour to discover the world of Heineken.
-More about the Heineken experience can be found by clicking here.

 39. Have a look at the Delta Works